About Lane Workforce Partnership

 Lane Workforce Partnership is a 501(c)3 non-profit organization that pursues and invests resources to improve the quality of the workforce in Lane County.
 We design and coordinate workforce development programs and services delivered through a network of local partners to help people get the skills, training and education they need to go to work or to advance in their careers.
 Our partners include employers, labor groups, government, community colleges, high schools, community-based organizations and economic development.

-Our mission is meet the workforce needs of employers and individuals through partnerships and innovation.
+Our mission is to meet the workforce needs of employers and individuals through partnerships and innovation.

 Lane Workforce Partnership’s vision is that Lane County will have a trained workforce and individuals will have the knowledge and skills for career success.